binpash/fractal/INSTRUCTIONS.md

 The paper makes the following claims requiring artifact evaluation on page 2 (Comments to AEC reviewers are after `:`):

 1. **Execution engine**:  Fractal's light-weight instrumentation, progress and health monitors, and the executor runtime work together to offer efficient and precise recovery.
-2. **Performance optimizations**: Fractal's critical-path components that reduce runtime overhead, including an *event-driven executor design*, *buffered-io sentinel striping*, and *batched scheduling*.
+2. **Performance optimizations**: Fractal's critical-path components that reduce runtime overhead, including an event-driven executor design, buffered-io sentinel striping, and batched scheduling.
 3. **Fault injection**:  an internal subsystem, `frac`, that enables large-scale characterization of fault recovery behaviors.

 This artifact targets the following badges (mirroring [the NSDI26 artifact "evaluation process"](https://www.usenix.org/conference/nsdi26/call-for-artifacts)):